Anish Kapoor

 —04.04.2027

-EXHIBITIONAnish Kapoor, one of the world’s leading contemporary artists, evokes eternal questions with a monumental new sculpture and paintings to be exhibited at Serlachius in 2026.
+EXHIBITIONAnish Kapoor, one of the world’s leading contemporary artists, evokes eternal questions with a monumental new sculpture, non-objects and paintings to be exhibited at Serlachius.

 Kapoor is renowned for his bold, sensual sculptures that hold a dynamic relationship with the viewer in the spaces they inhabit and create.
 Often using scale as a tool, his works are both intimate and architectural in their reach.